jihoonakang/pyBaram_xccels/doc/src/user_guide.rst

 [soln-plugin-surface-`name`]
 ****************************
-This plugin integrates variables along the surface labelled as `name`.
-This plugin gives both integrated values and averaged values
+This plugin integrates variables along the surface labeled as `name`.
+It provides both integrated and averaged values.

 1. ``iter-out`` --- compute forces for every `iter-out` for steady simulation